This is a preview of your story

 3. Include notes: When sending over a file, add speaker notes to guide the reader through the presentation, providing additional context that you would verbally communicate during a live presentation.

-4. Optimize file size: Compress images and embed videos to make your file easy to share via email or collaborative platforms without sacrificing quality.
+4. Optimize file size: Compress images with tools and embed videos to make your file easy to share via email or collaborative platforms without sacrificing quality.

 5. Use the Slide Master: Use this feature to apply uniform styles and headers to all slides, saving time and ensuring consistency.